csrc-sdsu/mole/COMMUNITY_ROLES.md

 ## MOLE OSE Collaborators

 Collaborators are a multidisciplinary group of members from industry and academia with whom the MOLE leadership team collaborates in the development of new computational applications using the MOLE library, or developers from other open-source ecosystems that interoperate with the MOLE library.
-Collaborators are also MOLE Contributors, and together with the leadership team we work on the sustainability of the MOLE open-source ecosystem.
+Collaborators are also MOLE Contributors, and together with the leadership team work on the sustainability of the MOLE open-source ecosystem.

 The current list of collaborators include: